Retirement Eligibility & Notification Process

 When do I notify my department of my retirement?

-If you are eligible for vacation you should refer to your Employment Handbook or contract for information on the payment of accrued but unused vacation time.
+If you are eligible for a vacation you should refer to your Employment Handbook or contract for information on the payment of accrued but unused vacation time.

 What is phased retirement?

 Phased retirement is an arrangement made between the University and a faculty/staff member in which the faculty/staff members workload and compensation are reduced as the faculty/staff member approaches retirement.
 For additional information consult the GVSU Phased Retirement Agreement document or contact Human Resources at (616)331-2215.